Pat Fagan represents plaintiffs and defendants in complex business litigation in state and federal courts.

 Pat has won multiple multi-million dollar jury verdicts, doing so for both a plaintiff and a defendant.
 He has also won appeals in the Federal Courts of Appeals, the Georgia Supreme Court, and the Georgia Court of Appeals.
-Pat was as a “Rising Star” by Atlanta Magazine in each of the last four years, indicating that Georgia lawyers ranked him as among the top 2.5% of attorneys under 40 in Georgia.
+Pat was named a "Rising Star" by Atlanta Magazine four times, indicating that Georgia lawyers ranked him as among the top 2.5% of attorneys under 40 in Georgia.

-Before joining the firm, Pat was a law clerk to a Federal District Court judge.
-Pat received his law degree from the University of Virginia, where he was an editor of the Virginia Law Review.
+Before joining the firm, Pat served as a law clerk to a Federal District Court judge.
+Pat received his law degree from the University of Virginia, where he served on the Virginia Law Review.
 Pat received his undergraduate degree from Georgetown University, which he attended on an Army ROTC scholarship.

 After college, Pat served as a Ranger-qualified Captain in the United States Army.
 He served two tours in Iraq and was awarded the Combat Action Badge and two Bronze Star Medals.

-Pat is an Atlanta native and returned home to join the firm in 2011.
-He lives intown with his wife and their daughter.
+Pat is an Atlanta native.
+He lives in Brookwood Hills with his wife and their daughters.

-Won an $11.1 million jury verdict in federal court for a healthcare technology company faced with the defendant’s breach of contract.
-Won affirmance of our eight-figure verdict in the U.S. Court of Appeals for the Eleventh Circuit.
+Won an $11.1 million federal jury verdict for a healthcare technology company faced with the defendant’s breach of contract.
+Won affirmance of our eight-figure verdict in the U.S. Court of Appeals.

 Successfully defended two electronics businesses in a breach of contract jury trial.
 Even though our clients were the defendants, we won a net verdict of over $1 million against a plaintiff suing for millions.
 Argued and won a directed verdict against one of the world’s largest law firms.

 Defended a Fortune 50 company in an arbitration over alternative energy sales.
-After the plaintiff filed arbitration demanding millions, we achieved a settlement whereby our client – the defendant – recovered money.
+After the plaintiff demanded millions, we achieved a settlement whereby our client – the defendant – recovered money.

 Defended an international business against confidentiality, trade secret, inventorship, and other claims related to automotive technology in the Southern District of New York.